daniadelapuenteveliz/dynamo-query-builder-typescript/README.md

 ```
 #### `putBatch(items, override?)`

-Performs an atomic batch insert of multiple items (up to 25) If any item fails, the entire transaction is rolled back. inserted items must contain PK and SK attributes.
+Performs an atomic batch insert of multiple items (up to 25).
+If any item fails, the entire transaction is rolled back.
+Inserted items must contain PK and SK attributes.

 **Example:**
 ```typescript